Capul Church: History

 Capul was first established as a mission station by the Jesuits in 1596.
 The first church made of nipa and hardwood was dedicated to Saint Ignatius of Loyola.
 Moro attacks from the Pacific Ocean destroyed the church.
 A new church made of stone, along with a fortress, was built to protect the town from Moro invasion in the 1600s.
 Father Juan Isandi, last Jesuit priest to Capul, died during the Moro attacks in 1768.
 After the Jesuits were expelled in the country, the Franciscans later supervised Capul in 1768 with Father Joaquín Martínez as the first Franciscan priest there.
 The church was again destroyed by the Moro and Father Mariano Valera supervised the reconstruction of the third church and construction of the 11 m high bell tower in 1781.
-On 8 November 1864, Capul was elevated as a parish by the Bishop of Cebu.
+On November 8, 1864, Capul was elevated as a parish by the Bishop of Cebu.

 Architecture

 The church is an example of a Spanish fortress church.
 It is surrounded by strong stone walls and bastions of dissimilar designs.
 Father Valero designed the church with a cross-shaped wall made of stone, similar to Intramuros.
-When Moro attacked the town, the people of Capul would take refuge inside the church.
+When Moros attacked the town, the people of Capul would take refuge inside the church.
 The bell tower is located on the left side of the church.
 A stone watchtower on a huge rock is located near the church complex.
 A small chapel, probably a mortuary chapel, can also be found inside the complex.

 Its facade is simple as it forms a defensive wall.
 Pilasters and a split pediment around the central door only adorn the facade.

 A typhoon destroyed the church's neo-gothic altar in 1947 and in 1987, another typhoon caused extensive damage when it ripped off the roof and ceiling.
 The church was afterwards repaired but is virtually an empty shell.
 The storm also destroyed the church's convent.

 Historical and cultural declarations

-A historical marker was installed to Capul Church on 5 August 2011.
+A historical marker was installed to Capul Church on August 5, 2011.
 It was also declared a National Cultural Treasure by the National Museum of the Philippines in 2014.